Vaporsens: A Utah Innovation

 Mr. Slattum has an M.S. in Organic Chemistry (University of Wisconsin, Madison) and is the Principal Chemist at Vaporsens.
 Paul has over 20 years of experience in synthetic organic chemistry.
 He is an author on 11 papers in peer reviewed journals in synthetic, medicinal and analytical chemistry; as well as in gene therapy and drug delivery.
 He holds 11 patents in the fields of self-assembly, medicinal chemistry and bio-conjugation.
 Mr. Slattum has experience in drug discovery, drug delivery, gene therapy, self-assembly and analytical chemistry.

-Avery Smith is a lab technician at Vaporsens with an emphasis in testing and sensor fabrication.
+Avery Smith is a lab technician at Vaporsens with an emphasis in testing and sensor fabrication and data analysis.
 He is an undergraduate student at the University of Utah studying Chemical Engineering.

 NICHOLE CRANE, PH.
 D.